steeve/cross-compiler/README.rst

 The docker image to run.

-Default: thewtex/cross-compiler-linux-armv7
+Default: image with which the script was created

 DOCKCROSS_ARGS / --args <docker-run-args>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Extra arguments to pass to the `docker run` command.
+Extra arguments to pass to the ``docker run`` command.

 Examples
 ========